ArtimusMaximus/ArtimusMaximus/README.md

 - 👀 I’m interested in ...growing my skills overall as a developer.
 - 🌱 I’m currently learning ...Javascript, React, Node, Express, GraphQL, Mongodb
 - 💞️ I’m looking to collaborate on ...a fun, creative, and useful project
-- 📫 How to reach me ...via one of my posts, when that time comes!
+- 📫 How to reach me ...via one of my posts

 <!---
 ArtimusMaximus/ArtimusMaximus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.